 There are 36 backcountry camping areas ranging from a one to five-day limit.
 Camping is allowed mid-April through October on a first-come, first serve basis.
 There are no fees but keep in mind that permits are required.

-If you are looking to stay within the park, check out the Rock Harbor Lodge which offers 60 lodge rooms.
+If you are looking to stay in the park, check out the Rock Harbor Lodge which offers 60 lodge rooms.
 Also offered are 20 cabins with kitchenettes.

 In Houghton, try the Best-Western-Franklin Square Inn with 104 units and a pool.